thecoderok/MeasureThat.net/src/BenchmarkLab/wwwroot/blog_source/public/posts/Questions-you-should-ask-before-writing-microbenchmark.md

 ---
-title: Questions you should ask before optimizing performance and writing a microbenchmark
+title: Questions you should ask before optimizing performance and writing microbenchmark
 date: 2018-06-06 10:06:51
 tags:
 - microbenchmarking